avl/noatun/book/book.md

-# Noatun
+# Introduction to Noatun

 Welcome to Noatun!
 Noatun is an in-process, multi master, distributed event sourced database with automatic garbage collection.
 It's suitable for unreliable networks and can be used in embedded applications.

 Features:

- * Multi master distribution - writes can be made on any node, even offline
+ * Multi master distribution - writes can be made on any node, even when offline
  * Decentralized - nodes in the network do not need to be assigned unique ids
  * Data model is 100% event based.
 Current database state is a function only of current events.
  * Works in any network - does not require unique network addresses
  * Deterministic replay and time travel for easy debugging
  * Robust persistent store optimized for availability
+ * Automatic pruning of old messages

 ## Functional overview